chainaim3003/FlexiTestPort/README.md

      to have a key tool for safe re-opening of the economy with privacy based minimalistic proof needed for overall safety yet      protecting civil liberties

-2.The solution addresses the primary goal of COVID 19 hackathon to solve the real world problems identified
+2.The solution addresses the primary goal of the hackathon to solve the real world problems identified

      by leveraging decentralization based technologies including IPFS, the ethereum blockchain to prove existence of key data      and metadata across organizations for an audit-ready yet privacy protected designs based on the ethereum stack